-BCOM students have access to the NMSU Health and Wellness Center (https://wellness.nmsu.edu/) to provide for non-emergency physical and behavioral health needs.
-The Center is nationally accredited for healthcare and counseling services.
+Burrell students have access to the NMSU Health and Wellness Center (https://wellness.nmsu.edu/) to provide non-emergency physical and behavioral health needs.
+The Center is nationally accredited for healthcare and counseling services and provides full-time medical providers including services in x-ray, laboratory, pharmacy and immunizations.
+The Center also provides psychologists and counselors in addition to other healthcare staff.